 Viewing Certificate Details

-To view the details of a certificate file, click the certificate name from the list of Identity or CA Certificates.
+To view the details of a certificate file:

+1. On Certificates page, click the certificate name from the list of Identity or CA Certificates.
 The certificate file opens in a new window (as shown in the following example).